Homemade Caramel Apples Recipe

 Step 2: Cook to Temperature

-1. Once the butter has melted and the thermometer is positioned, stop stirring completely.
+1. Once the butter has melted and the thermometer is positioned, stop stirring.

-3. Watch the temperature carefully as it approaches 240°F, as the final degrees happen quickly.
+3. Watch closely near the target temperature because the final degrees can rise quickly.

 bubbling caramel cooking in pot with candy thermometer